AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. index:: menu; navigate --> previous tag
 .. index:: menu; navigate --> next tag

-GPS provides two menus to navigate through the locations using the
+GNAT Studio provides two menus to navigate through the locations using the
 keyboard: :menuselection:`Navigate --> Previous Tag` and
 :menuselection:`Navigate --> Next Tag`.
 Depending on your settings, they might wrap around after reaching the first or last message.